 A couple of cities came from outside the current political boundaries of India.
 Can you believe the capital of Bangladesh – Dhaka gets its names from a Goddess – Dakineshwari Devi.

-Personally, it was a sheer revelation to know about all these Indian cities that get their name from the name of a Devi.
+Personally, it was a sheer revelation to know about all these cities that get their name from the name of a Devi.
 Each city has the temple of the Devi they are named after.
-I wanted to have the pictures of all these temples, but that would take some time.
+I wanted to have pictures of all these temples, but that would take some time.
 So, sharing the list as it is.

 You can help us build this post by sharing images of the temples mentioned here: